Proposify Full Software Review

 Proposify is best for medium- to large-sized businesses with multi-person sales and marketing teams sending enough proposals that it warrants investing in a tool to streamline your process.
 It actually is a fine tool for small businesses, also, but according to conversations with Proposify's Sales Director and Affiliate Program Manager, Proposify's business focus is now firmly on enterprise clients.

-Its additional features and expanded support likely make it a high-value enterprise tool, though the Venti Plan was not tested in this review.
+Its additional features and expanded support likely make it a high-value enterprise tool, though the Business Plan was not tested in this review.

 About the author